Official websites use .mil

 *PLEASE NOTE: If you will be submitting multiple local applications for airshows, please notify the CALP Manager at: CALP.HQ@navy.mil

-Complete the “Additional Aircraft Data Form” template located under the “Getting Started” tab, provide a new, blue ink signature DD Form 2400 proving the additional aircraft are insured and provide a new DD2401 with the aircraft you are adding.
-Email this documentation to CALP.HQ@navy.mil and a new or revised permit that includes the additional aircraft will be emailed back to you.
+Request the “Additional Aircraft Data Form” from CALP.HQ@navy.mil fill in the additional aircraft information and provide a new, blue ink signature DD Form 2400 for each additional aircraft.
+E-mail this documentation to CALP.HQ@navy.mil and a new or revised permit that includes the additional aircraft will be emailed back to you.
+You may also need to include a new 2401.
+We will ask if it is needed.

 If you are a contractor, you must provide verification that the new air station is supported by the contract.
 The user may have the government contracting officer send a COR letter stating that the new air station is needed to support the contract.
-If you are a reserve member or active duty military, you may simply email CALP.HQ@navy.mil with your official written orders and state the purpose of use.
+If you are a reserve member or active duty military, you may email CALP.HQ@navy.mil with your official written orders and state the purpose of use.
 If you are a private individual you will need to provide the proof of whatever is bringing you on official business, for instance, an invitation to participate in an air show.
+A new CALP will have to be issued.
+Additional documentation will be asked for if it is needed.

 You must submit all new forms with the new name.
 It is imperative that the “User” on the DD Form 2401 and 2402 match the “Insured” on the DD Form 2400 as well as any other documentation.
 You should also include whatever legal name change documents you may have.

 Due to the large volume of applications received, you should allow 30 days for processing, verification, and approval before the proposed landing date.
-If an application is completed correctly, it can be reviewed and processed much more quickly.
-While it is understood that urgent situations do arise, it is best practice to email the completed application to CALP.HQ@navy.mil as soon as possible to ensure a CALP is processed prior to an aircraft’s first intended landing.
+If an application is completed correctly, it can be reviewed and processed much more quickly but it still takes time.

 The CALP will expire when the insurance policy expires, when the contract under which the CALP was approved expires or when the COR letter indicates expiration of the option period.
-The first document to expire will be the controlling document for the expiration date.
+The first document to expire is typically the controlling document for the CALP expiration date.

 You must re-apply.
-See the Getting Started section for individual or corporation applications.
-Please email only one (1) copy of the completed application package.
-Do not send any copies by mail.
+Please e-mail only one (1) copy of the completed application package.
+Do not send any copies by postal mail.

-Yes, but your reason to land must be for official government business.
+Yes, but only for official government business.
 Per 32 C.F.R.
 Part 766, 766.2(g), “official business” is defined as: “Business, in the interest of the U.S. Government, which personnel aboard an aircraft must transact with U.S. Government organizations or personnel at or near the naval aviation facility concerned.
 Use of a facility to solicit U.S. Government business is not “official business.”
 Your supervisor must endorse the DD Form 2401 confirming your need to land at Naval and Marine Corps air station.

 Per 32 C.F.R.
 Part 766, 766.5 (i) regarding emergency landings: “Any aircraft may land at a Navy/Marine Corps aviation facility when necessary as a result of a bona fide emergency.
 However, whenever the nature of the emergency permits the pilot to select the time and place of landing, it is preferred that the pilot land his aircraft at a civil field.”
 Once you’ve landed, you will need to provide a statement, your personal contact details, your proof of insurance and sign a hold harmless agreement for the Airfield Manager before you leave the base (along with anything else that is required by other parties).

-The additional documents needed vary and will be discussed during the application process, however you can generally expect to produce documents from this list: partnership agreements, LLC documents including management structure and documents related to legal signatory authority, sole member affidavits, ect…
+The additional documents needed vary and will be discussed during the application process, however you can generally expect to produce documents from this list: partnership agreements, LLC documents including management structure, documents related to legal signatory authority and/or notarized affidavits, etc…

 Each branch issues its own Civil Aircraft Landing Permits.
 For your convenience the point of contact information for the different branches is listed below.
 Additional information may be found on the bottoms of the 2400 series documents.